 Red velvet cake frosting, carrot layer cakes, and cupcakes — this stable frosting for layering holds beautiful swirls.

-- For Cupcakes: Delightful as a topping on carrot, berry, chocolate cupcakes or these mini red velvet cupcakes.
+- For cupcakes – Perfect on carrot, berry, chocolate, or classic red velvet cupcakes.

 Recipe Question